calancha/hackerrank_hrml/README.md

-# hackerrank attribute-parser
+# HackerRank attribute-parser

-A C++ solution to hackerrank attribute-parser problem: https://www.hackerrank.com/challenges/attribute-parser/
+A C++ solution to HackerRank attribute-parser problem: https://www.hackerrank.com/challenges/attribute-parser/

 To run in HackerRank site, comment out the line: